torvalds/linux/Documentation/filesystems/fsverity.rst

 occurred are marked Uptodate, and the pages are unlocked.

 On many filesystems, files can contain holes.
-Normally, ``->readahead()`` simply zeroes holes and sets the corresponding pages Uptodate; no bios are issued.
-To prevent this case from bypassing fs-verity, these filesystems use fsverity_verify_page() to verify hole pages.
+Normally, ``->readahead()`` simply zeroes hole blocks and considers the corresponding data to be up-to-date; no bios are issued.
+To prevent this case from bypassing fs-verity, filesystems use fsverity_verify_blocks() to verify hole blocks.

 Filesystems also disable direct I/O on verity files, since otherwise direct I/O would bypass fs-verity.